deepjavalibrary/djl-serving/serving/docs/configuration.md

 The engines uses the standard DJL `Engine` names.

 Possible deviceNames strings include `*` for all devices and a `;` separated list of device names following the format defined in DJL `Device.fromName`.
-If no device is specified, the CPU will be used.
+If no device is specified, it will use the DJL default device (usually GPU is available else CPU).

 ```properties
 load_models=https://resources.djl.ai/test-models/mlp.tar.gz,[mlp:v1:MXNet:*]=https://resources.djl.ai/test-models/mlp.tar.gz